-The images traffic cameras produce are publicly available, low resolution, and do not permit people or vehicles to be individually identified.
+The images traffic cameras produce are publicly available, low resolution, and are not designed to individually identify people or vehicles.
 They differ from CCTV used for public safety and law enforcement for Automatic Number Plate Recognition (ANPR) or for monitoring traffic speed.

 In this article we: